Takicegek/Interpeer/whitepaper.md

 3. all peers send a job-confirmation to peer_1.
 4. peer_1 multi-casts the job-confirmation (to all of the peer-group).
 5. any peers missing information they contact the peers directly for it.
-6. the job has started. (backup peers decide for themselves if they are needed).
+6. the job has started.

 ### 5.1.2 Inter-peer-group communication
 Communication is for synchronization to achieve agreement, so each message is signed, and only hashes of the data are needed, also one peer is selected to collate the data and send it back to every peer in the group.